zammad/zammad-admin-documentation/channels/whatsapp/preparation.rst

     :align: center
     :alt: Adding a new phone number to your app

 Click through the steps adding your information.
-You have to verify your number.
+You have to verify your number by receiving a security code and repeating it when asked.

-After you successfully performing these steps, you are now good to go with the :doc:`setup on Zammad side <index>`. 🎉
+After you successfully performed these steps, you are now good to go with the :doc:`setup on Zammad side <index>`. 🎉

-We promise it will be easier! 🤓
+We promise it will become easier! 🤓